-- A final conference, with the dean and the director/administrator of the programs will be conducted at the end of the visit.
+- A final conference, with the Dean and the director/administrator of the programs will be conducted at the end of the visit.
 At that time, the visiting committee will formally summarize its findings and any recommendations made relating to the educational programs.
 The dean/program director/administrator may choose to include other individuals in the final conference.

 - Following the final conference with the dean/program director/administrator, another conference, with the institution’s chief executive officer will be conducted.
 The visiting committee will report briefly on the findings and recommendations related to the evaluation.
 Such a meeting also affords the chief executive officer an opportunity to relate plans for the entire institution that will involve the dental and dental-related programs.
-The dean may be present during the conference with the institution’s administrator(s).
+The Dean may be present during the conference with the institution’s administrator(s).

 Briefing Faculty, Administrators and Students/Residents on the Site Visit

-It is presumed that the program’s faculty, student body and administration will be apprised of the Commission’s visit.
+It is assumed that the program’s faculty, student body and administration will be apprised of the Commission’s visit.
 The dean/program director/administrator should inform the faculty that they will be expected to discuss course objectives, teaching methods, particular skills and abilities expected of students upon completion of the course and the measures used to evaluate student/resident performance.